pmgbergen/Finite_volume_discretization_for_poroelastic_media_with_fractures_modeled_by_contact_mechanics/readme.txt

 by
 Runar L. Berge, Barbara Wohlmuth, Eirik Keilegavlen, Inga Berre, and Jan M. Nordbotten

-To run the examples contained in this repository a working version of porepy (which can be downloaded from https://github.com/pmgbergen/porepy) must be installed on the computer.
+To run the examples contained in this repository a working version of PorePy (which can be downloaded from https://github.com/pmgbergen/porepy) must be installed on the computer.
 The code within this repository was develop for the porepy version given by the commit: bcdc83b01c295cfb6b1189e7934308df83f83a74

+The PorePy install requires installations of further packages, see Install instructions in the PorePy repository.

+Moreover, the simulations use the PyAMG package to solve the linear system resulting from the contact mechanics problem.
+Install by

+	pip install pyamg

+or

+	conda install pyamg

 This repository contains the following files: contact.py    Calculate the Robin boundary condition resulting from the Newton scheme